Depression, anxiety, anger, fear, shame—these are all feelings many

 identify problematic and destructive behaviors that could negatively impact

-and alcohol treatment programs, patients have the ability to practice
+alcohol treatment programs, patients have the ability to practice identifying and modifying

 With expertise of our trained staff, young men learn different techniques

 to observe behaviors and thought patterns that lead to relapse.
 After